Dr. Richard Weinblatt

 Weinblatt's Tips column: "10 tips for talking with kids"

-When responding to calls for police service, children can at times be our
+When responding to calls for police service, children can at times be our best

-members of our society can be a powerful addition to your case.
+society can be a powerful addition to your case.

 READ MORE: